paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

   (N) The term “verbal order” means an oral directive that is given through any method of communication including by radio or telephone, directly to an emergency medical services professional, to contemporaneously administer a controlled substance to individuals in need of emergency medical services outside the physical presence of the medical director or authorizing medical professional.

-**(l) 22 So in original.
-Two subsecs. (l) have been enacted.
-“Factors as may be relevant to and consistent with the public health and safety” defined** In this section, the phrase “factors as may be relevant to and consistent with the public health and safety” means factors that are relevant to and consistent with the findings contained in [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801).
+**(l) “Factors as may be relevant to and consistent with the public health and safety” defined** In this section, the phrase “factors as may be relevant to and consistent with the public health and safety” means factors that are relevant to and consistent with the findings contained in [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801).

-**(l) 2 Required training for prescribers**
+**(m) Required training for prescribers**

 (1) **Training required** — As a condition on registration under this section to dispense controlled substances in schedule II, III, IV, or V, the Attorney General shall require any qualified practitioner, beginning with the first applicable registration for the practitioner, to meet the following: